-Video has taken over the web, and according to Diode Digital, the average Internet user watches 186 videos each month.
+Video has taken over the web, and according to TechCrunch, adults now spend nearly six hours per day watching videos on the internet.
 For those of us with easy access throughout the day to sites like YouTube, that number can grow exponentially.
-While, yes, you can easily embed some code into your blog post, there are many WordPress plugins designed specifically for video.
+While, yes, you can easily embed some code into your blog post, there are many WordPress plugins for video.
 From helping you share self-hosted videos to displaying videos from YouTube or Vimeo in a beautiful way, there’s something for everyone.

 If YouTube is your go-to video site, this plugin will help you save time.
 You can search and directly embed videos, view analytics and even see what people across the web are saying about a video.
 Its settings page also allows you to automatically set defaults for videos you embed, and here are just a few: